yichizhng/bwt/README.md

 at a certain length
 Fix the length of fmi->idxs (rnaseqtest.c has it right) Finish writing RNA-seq (there's some stitching code and a lot of I/O...
+Refactor some more code (I've gotten most of the redundancy out) Optimize csuff_arr() for larger array sizes; I suspect that threading at a lower level will help cache locality

 Things to consider:
 LF(x) is a fairly inexpensive function (although often resulting in cache